-As with our submission on the review of the CATSI Act (available here), our recommendations and observations outlined in this submission should be read in light of the AICD's limited internal expertise in relation to the CATSI Act.
+As with our submission on the review of the CATSI Act (available here) and the Exposure Draft of the Bill (available here), our recommendations and observations outlined in this submission should be read in light of the AICD's limited internal expertise in relation to the CATSI Act.
 However, we have undertaken external consultation with directors and senior executives of Indigenous corporations and Indigenous organisations to inform this submission.

 The AICD team has presented more than 145 Indigenous Governance Programs to over 1920 participants since 2010, and delivered the Company Directors Course to more than 230 Indigenous business leaders since 2009.
-All these programs are facilitated by faculty who are experienced directors on Indigenous boards.
+All of these programs are facilitated by faculty who are experienced directors on Indigenous boards.
 We are also looking to appoint an Indigenous sector leader to bolster our expertise and engagement with First Australians.
-We have also engaged IPS Management Consultations to guide the development of our second Reconciliation Action Plan.
+We have also engaged IPS Management Consultants to guide the development of our second Reconciliation Action Plan.